The Passenger (opera): Performance history

 Originally scheduled to be performed at the Bolshoi in 1968, the opera was not premiered until 25 December 2006, when it received a semi-staging by musicians of the Stanislavsky Theater in Moscow.
 It was premiered by musicians of the Stanislavsky Theatre in the Svetlanov Hall of the Moscow International House of Music on 25 December 2006, in a semi-staging conducted by Wolf Gorelik.
 The cast included Anastasia Bakastova as Katya, Natalia Muradimova as Marta, Natalia Vladimirskaya as Liza, Alexey Dolgov as Valter and Dmitry Kondratkov as Tadeush.

 The first full staging took place in 2010 at the Bregenzer Festspiele, directed by David Pountney, with a set design by Johan Engels.
 Teodor Currentzis conducted the Wiener Symphoniker and the Prague Philharmonic Choir.
 The July 31 performance was filmed and released on DVD and Blu-ray.
 The same production was presented in Warsaw by Polish National Opera in 2010 and received its UK première on 19 September 2011 at the English National Opera (broadcast live on BBC Radio 3 on 15 October).
 In 2013, it was performed in Germany for the first time at Badisches Staatstheater in Karlsruhe.
 The Passenger received its American premiere on 18 January 2014, at Houston Grand Opera.
 The opera has also been produced at the Lyric Opera of Chicago and at the Oper Frankfurt (Germany), both in early 2015.
-It was produced by Florida Grand Opera in 2016, by The Israeli Opera in 2019, and in 2020 by Madrid's Teatro Real.
+It was produced by Florida Grand Opera in 2016, by The Israeli Opera in 2019, in 2020 by Madrid's Teatro Real, and then again in 2024 at the Bavarian State Opera.